cruzgodar/lapsa/README.md

 ## Custom Themes

-Lapsa's default appearance of minimalist black-on-white is intended to be a general-purpose look suitable for most presentations.
+Lapsa's default appearance of minimalist black-on-white is intended to be a general-purpose look that's suitable for most presentations.
 Changing it is accomplished by adding CSS to a file loaded after `lapsa.min.css`.
 Below is a very non-exhaustive list of what can be altered without any extra work.

 - Background color of slides, the shelf, and the surrounding page.
 - Text font, color, and size.